 It's not always easy to tell which kind of non-Hodgkin's lymphoma you have, but it makes a big difference in your treatment.
 Your team includes members who test for different types of diseases.

 Cytogeneticist.
-He may help find the kind of cancer you have based on certain features or changes in your genes.
+They may help find the kind of cancer you have based on certain features or changes in your genes.

 Pathologist.
-He uses lab tests to learn what disease a person has.
+They use lab tests to learn what disease a person has.
 You may have different pathologists on your team, such as:

 - Hematopathologists, who study blood cells to find disease types